avikor/csp_back_end/README.md

 further installation is required.

 ## Usage
-Compile cspBackEnd.sln using Visual Studio, then execute cspBackEnd.exe
+Compile cspBackEnd.sln using Visual Studio, then run cspBackEnd.exe